Conor Moore doesn’t look like your stereotypical drummer – instead, he’s boy-band clean cut and a lovely guy to boot.

-That journey started with Gorey Pipe Band – “I was reared as a pipe band drummer.
+But, first, there was Gorey Pipe Band – “I was reared as a pipe band drummer.
 A lot of my family members were in Gorey Pipe Band.
 In fact, when I came home with my kilt from the first session, my mother looked at it, and there was her name tag – Sarah Fitzpatrick – sewn into it.
 The kilt had been hers in 1994!”

-And Gorey Community School played a part as well.
+Gorey Community School played a part as well.
 There, music teacher Roisin Dempsey (a former singer with Celtic Woman, Anuna, and Riverdance), introduced him to her husband, Nick Bailey, a world-class drummer (ex-Riverdance, Celtic Woman and more).
 Nick had set up Extreme Rhythm, a band of percussionists, and Conor joined them for a number of years.

 Other gigs followed, including Kelly Clarkson and the X Factor.
 “Kelly Clarkson can sell out an arena in 10 minutes.
 Wembley takes 16,000 people, the 3 Arena 8,000 and they were some experiences.
 The hair stands up at the back of your neck and you just have to relax and enjoy it.”